xieyuschen/Awesome-Web-Server-Building/README.md

 # Awesome-Web-Server-Building
 This project is a guide of building web server framework with some source code analysis of Nginx and Gin.
-It's useful to learn  how they designed to build a high performance wen server.
+It's useful to learn  how they designed to build a high performance web server.

 This repository contains two main web server to analysis, one is `Nginx` and another is `Gin`.
 The reason for chosen those two is that I used Gin for web developing more than 1 year to build a web service and I have read a book about Nginx recently.